Indian Rights for Indian Women

 Indian Rights for Indian Women (IRIW) was a grassroots activist collective in Canada, formed in 1967, that advocated against the gender discrimination in the Indian Act.
-The group's primary goal was to eradicate Section 12, paragraph 1(b) of the Indian Act, which removed the Indian status of Indigenous women who married non-Indigenous men, and prohibited them from passing status onto their children.
+The group's primary goal was to eradicate Section 12, paragraph 1(b) of the Indian Act, which removed the Indian status of Indigenous women who married non-Indigenous men and prohibited them from passing status onto their children.
 Among others, the group was founded by Mary Two-Axe Earley, Kathleen Steinhauer and Nellie Carlson.
 IRIW used the voices of many Indigenous women who had lost their status across Canada to protest and stand up to the government.
 Due to their activism, Bill C-31, an amendment to the Indian Act, was implemented in 1985.
-Bill C-31 protected the status of Indian women and brought the Indian Act in line with the increasing gender equality of the time.
+Bill C-31 protected the status of Indian women and brought the Indian Act more in line with the increasing gender equality of the time.

 History

 History of Legislation on Indian Women's Status

 Although political and governance systems varied across different First Nations, many are matrilineal societies.
 In others, men were the leaders, and men and women had different roles in society but they were considered equals.
 With the Indian Act, women lost numerous rights.
 For example, they lost their equality, as the Indian Act is paternalistic.
 They lost many of their traditional rights and roles and they lost the right to own property.

 Part of the way the Government of Canada legislated Indigenous populations was by assigning Indian status.
 When assigning status, the Government of Canada disregarded Indigenous systems that were already in place for determining identity and instead used a patrilineal system.
 This means status was passed down through men.
 Before total enfranchisement, Indigenous women who married non-Indigenous men did not lose their status.
 Instead, they kept their status but were labelled as “red ticket holders.”
 Having this distinction meant that these women were still legal Indians, but they lost all right associated with being Indian, such as having the power to advocate for their rights on the reserve.
 The concept of status being taken away was first seen in 1869, with the Gradual Enfranchisement Act.
 For an Indigenous woman to maintain status, she had to marry an Indigenous man.
 If a non-Indigenous woman married an Indigenous man, she would be designated with Indian status.
 If an Indigenous woman married a non-Indigenous man, she lost her Indian status, and so did her children.
 Another example of gender discrimination seen in the Indian Act can be seen with the “double mother” clause.
 If the child's grandmother on their dad's side, and if their mother only received status from marrying an Indian, they would lose their status at the age of 21.
 The loss of status led to an imbalance between those with power and those without, which divided itself along gender lines.
 Indigenous women subject to these gender discriminatory rules set out by the Indian Act had to relocate from the reserve, lost all their rights, and lost their band membership.